lancedb/documentation/docs/src/cloud/cloud-faq.md

 This section provides answers to the most common questions asked about LanceDB Cloud.
 By following these guidelines, you can ensure a smooth, performant experience with LanceDB Cloud.

+### What is the difference between LanceDB OSS and LanceDB Cloud?

+LanceDB OSS is an **embedded** (in-process) solution that can be used as the vector store of choice for your LLM and RAG applications.
+It can be embedded inside an existing application backend, or used in-process alongside existing ML and data engineering pipelines.

+LanceDB Cloud is a **serverless** solution — the database and data sit on the cloud and we manage the scalability of the application side via a remote client, without the need to manage any infrastructure.

+Both flavors of LanceDB benefit from the blazing fast Lance data format and are built on the same open source foundations.

 ### Should I reuse the database connection?
 Yes!
 It is recommended to establish a single database connection and maintain it throughout your interaction with the tables within.